Merkoba/Meltdown/README.md

 It can be activated with `ctrl + f` or `/find`, or `f3`.

+It can also be accesed through the `More` menu.

 It supports finding partial words, or whole words (bound).

 It supports finding in text sensitive mode, or text insensitive mode.